Is caffeine the answer to better on-ice performance?

 Caffeine is absorbed quickly in the body and peaks in the blood about 1-2 hours after consumption.
 Aim to consume caffeine about 1 hour prior to a workout to gain the most benefit.

 Keep in mind that black coffee has zero calories, but a 16-oz frozen cappuccino drink has 470 calories and is full of unnecessary sugars.
 Even a chai tea latte has about 250 calories.
 So if you’re consuming sugary beverages like these for your caffeine intake to help you in your workout, you might be doing more harm than good.
-Caffeine has not been shown to aid in weight loss.

 Note: As with any nutrition or exercise program, consult your physician to see if the use of caffeine is right for you.